NickolasBoyer/willwillems/posts/store-design-in-svelte.md

 THIS IS A PUBLIC DRAFT

-Usually when working with larger Vue.js applications I try to stick to [Gitlab's Vuex Frontend Development Guideline](https://docs.gitlab.com/ee/development/fe_guide/vuex.html) when it comes to working with Vuex, Vue.js' store.
+When your JS project gets big you often end up needing a data store.
+With larger apps or SPA's this can get to complex really easy.
+When working with Vue I try to stick to [Gitlab's Vuex Frontend Development Guideline](https://docs.gitlab.com/ee/development/fe_guide/vuex.html).
+A guide that aims to provide structure and order when working with Vuex, Vue.js' store.

+For more technical web projects development I've recently become very fond of Svelte.
+It allows for much more versatility, flexibility and makes my technical project more maintainable and reduces development time.

+However working with Svelte's stores can become chaotic if you yourself don't apply any structure.
+In order to fix this I decided to port Gitlab's Vuex example to Svelte's stores.

+Here is the result:

+<iframe title="Gitlab's Vuex guide for Svelte" src="https://svelte.dev/repl/939579262de34b00b97873f2e61cd3b0?version=3.19.2" scrolling="no"></iframe>

 ## Summary of Gitlab's philosophy
 They: